SherMuhammadgithub/Xpense-H-Manager-/README.md

 ## Contact

-For any inquiries or feedback, please contact [your-name](mailto:your-email@example.com).
+For any inquiries or feedback, please contact [Sher Muhammad](mailto:muhammadiqbalshermuhammad@gmail.com).